Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

     Add-SPOSiteScript -Title "Apply PnP Provisioning Template" -Content $script Get-SPOSiteScript

-- Select the ID of the site script that you created and copy it to the clipboard.
+- Select the ID of the site script that you created and copy it.
 - Use the following command to create the site design:

 .. code-block::

     Add-SPOSiteDesign -Title "Site Design example" -SiteScripts [Paste the ID of the Site Script here] -WebTemplate "64"

-You can find the detailed instruction and some other things in the oficial `Microsoft article <https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/site-design-pnp-provisioning#create-the-site-design>`_.
+You can find the detailed instruction and some other related to the subject things in the oficial `Microsoft article <https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/site-design-pnp-provisioning#create-the-site-design>`_.

 Starting MS Flow from site design
 ---------------------------------------------------------